 If you enjoy bird watching, we are home to the Ladell Brothers nature center and the Twin Rivers State Forest which also lends itself to horseback riding.

 Finally for the cycling enthusiast, Madison County exhibits beautiful country roads with cycling lanes that make up a 100 mile loop around the county.
 Our Rails to Trails project, the Four Freedoms Trail begins just north of the City of Madison and ventures 11.65 ending with a beautiful overlook of the Withlacoochee River.
 Highway 90, which stretches from the Jefferson County line through Greenville, Madison, and Lee to the Suwannee County line is embedded in the American Cycling Association Southern Tier, section 7 Coast to Coast cycling route.

-This time of the year - our roadsides boast of blooming yellow color with Black-eyed Susans growing wild virutally everywhere.
 Our country charm, southern hospitality and beautiful scenery keep people coming back.

 You don't have to live here to love it, but you could!

 April 14-16, 2016

 Down Home Days Festival and Parade applications for 2016 are now available!
 Click the Down Home Days Menu on the left of this page....

 Photos on this site may not be used without express written permission from the Madison County Chamber of Commerce & Tourism.